Venus: The Mother of Rome and Goddess of Love and Fertility

 Honoring Venus

 The temples of Venus had a wide variety of uses, and the most notorious one came from Julius Caesar himself.
-Not only did he regard Venus the mother of Rome, he also believed to be a descendant from her.
+Not only did he regard Venus as the mother of Rome, but he was also believed to be a descendant of her.
 The mortal man that inspired the name of your favorite salad claimed to be the son of Trojan hero Aeneas, one of Venus’ children.

 Festivals of Venus

 April was the month of Venus.
 It is the beginning of the spring, and therefore the beginning of a new year of fertility.
-The most well known festivals to honor Venus were also held in this month.
+The most well-known festivals to honor Venus were also held in April.

-On 1 April a festival was held in honor of Venus Verticordia called Veneralia.
+On April the 1st, a festival was held in honor of Venus Verticordia called Veneralia.
 On the 23rd, Vinalia Urbana was held: a wine festival belonging to both Venus and Jupiter.
-Vinalia Rusticia was held on 10 August.
+Vinalia Rusticia was held on the 10th of August.
 It was Venus’ oldest festival and associated with her form as Venus Obsequens.
-26 September was the date for the festival of Venus Genetrix, the mother and protector of Rome.
+26th of September was the date for the festival of Venus Genetrix, the mother and protector of Rome.

-Roman Goddess Venus, Greek Goddess Aphrodite, Or Mesopotomian Goddess Ishtar
+Roman Goddess Venus, Greek Goddess Aphrodite, or Mesopotamian Goddess Ishtar

 The Roman goddess Venus is almost always mentioned in the same breath as the Greek goddess Aphrodite.
 People are usually more acquainted with the story of Aphrodite, which probably explains why almost any source directly refers to Aphrodite when talking about Venus.

-So, Venus and Aphrodite are actually very much intertwined.
+Venus and Aphrodite are very much intertwined.
 Many of the names that are related to the Greek Aphrodite do occur in the stories of the Roman Venus.
-In other times, the names that relate to Aphrodite are translated to a different name, but still widely regarded as the Roman version of figures out of Greek mythology.

-While goddess Venus is believed to be based on the goddess Aphrodite, there is actually another layer to it.
+While the goddess Venus is believed to be based on the goddess Aphrodite, there is another layer to it.
 It comes in the form of Ishtar, a Mesopotamian goddess.
-And not just any goddess.

-Ishtar enjoyed a relatively big following, which should be obvious to one of the most celebrated goddesses.
+Ishtar enjoyed a relatively big following.
 Various cults dedicated to the worship of Ishtar appeared as early as the 4th millennium BCE and quickly began to spread across the Middle East before reaching Greece by 3,000 BCE.

 The Greeks saw war and battle as a role solely for men.
 Therefore, the Greeks created Aphrodite: the goddess that was just related to love and beauty.
 She did, however, date a war-related deity every so often.
 Yet, the idea was that she avoided direct war as much as possible.

-The Romans borrowed elements of the Greeks’ mythology and incorporated it into their own.
-However, Venus had a few new traits that Aphrodite had not
+The Romans borrowed elements of Greek mythology and incorporated them into their own.
+However, Venus had a few new traits that Aphrodite did not.

 With the fall of the Roman Empire, or Roman state, in the late 5th century, the importance of Venus also vanished.
 That doesn’t mean that her story isn’t relevant anymore, since many myths carry within them a valuable lesson.